History of religion in the United States: Confederacy

 The CSA was overwhelmingly Protestant, and revivals were common during the war, especially in Army camps.
 Both free and enslaved populations identified with evangelical Protestantism.
 Freedom of religion and separation of church and state were fully ensured by Confederate laws.
 Church attendance was very high and chaplains played a major role in the Army.

 The slavery issue had split the evangelical denominations by 1860.
-During the war the Presbyterians and Episcopalians also split.
+During the war, the Presbyterians and Episcopalians also split.
 The Catholics did not split.
 Baptists and Methodists together formed majorities of both the free and enslaved populations.
 Elites in the southeast favored the Protestant Episcopal Church in the Confederate States of America, which reluctantly split off the Episcopal Church (USA) in 1861.
 Other elites were Presbyterians belonging to the Presbyterian Church in the United States, which split off in 1861.
 Joseph Ruggles Wilson (father of President Woodrow Wilson) was a prominent leader.
 Catholics included an Irish working class element in port cities and an old French element in southern Louisiana.

 Since the Civil War

 Sidney Mead has argued organized religion met two great challenges in the late 19th century: the one to its social program, the other to its system of thought.
-Changing social conditions forced a shift from the gospel of wealth to the Social Gospel. the "Gospel of wealth" was an appeal to rich Christians to share their wealth in philanthropy, while the Social Gospel called on ministers to take the lead themselves in eliminating social evils.
-The second challenge emerged from modern science, where evolutionary Darwinism generated quite different religious responses in terms of biblical authoritarianism, romantic liberalism and scientific modernism.
-Protestantism gradually abandoned its emphasis on individual salvation and laissez-faire individualism, although fundamentalists resisted this tendency and sought to cling to the theological foundations of Christianity to which the denominations have arguably begun again to return.
+Changing social conditions forced a shift from the "Gospel of Wealth" to the Social Gospel. the "Gospel of Wealth" was an appeal to rich Christians to share their wealth in philanthropy, while the Social Gospel called on ministers to take the lead themselves in eliminating social evils.
+The second challenge emerged from modern science, where Darwinian theory of evolution generated quite different religious responses among Christians in terms of biblical authoritarianism, Romantic liberalism, and modernism.

+As a result, mainline Protestant churches gradually shifted towards Christian modernism, abandoning their emphasis on the individual salvation of the soul and laissez-faire individualism, although Christian fundamentalists resisted this tendency and sought to cling to the theological foundations of Christianity to which the denominations have arguably begun again to return.

-Increasingly the nation encountered new minority religions.
-According to historian R. Laurence Moore, Christian Scientists, Pentecostals, Jehovah Witnesses and Catholics responded to hostile comments by sensing themselves as persecuted Americans on the margins of society, which made them cling tightly to their status as full citizens.
+Increasingly, the nation encountered new minority religions.
+According to historian R. Laurence Moore, Christian Scientists, Jehovah's Witnesses, Mormons, Pentecostals, and Roman Catholics responded to hostile comments by sensing themselves as persecuted Americans on the margins of society, which made them cling tightly to their status as full citizens.

-African-Americans in Baptism
+African-Americans in the Baptist Tradition

 After the Civil War, Black Baptists desiring to practice Christianity away from racial discrimination rapidly set up several separate state Baptist conventions.
 In 1866, Black Baptists of the South and West combined to form the Consolidated American Baptist Convention.
 This Convention eventually collapsed but three national conventions formed in response.
 In 1895 the three conventions merged to create the National Baptist Convention.
-It is now the largest African-American religious organization in the United States.
+It is now the largest African American religious organization in the United States.
 The predominantly white denominations operated numerous missions to Blacks, especially in the South.
 Already before the Civil War Catholics had set up churches for Blacks in Louisiana, Maryland and Kentucky.